Things To Do

 Payment Methods

-Cash is widely used; however, some places may accept mobile payments or credit cards.
+Cash (GMD) is widely used; some places accept USD or mobile money; mobile payments are increasingly common in town centers.

 Best Time to Visit